7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 Clear Channel Communications, which has since rebranded as iHeartMedia, developed a list of 164 songs it deemed too upsetting for airplay in the wake of 9/11.
 The company sent a memo to all of its 1,100+ radio stations, strongly urging them to avoid these tracks.
 While it’s easy to see why songs like “Bodies” by Drowning Pool and Soundgarden’s “Blow Up the Outside World” might have made the list, less clear is the necessity of keeping Rage Against the Machine’s entire discography off air—and the decision to remove The Bangles’s “Walk Like an Egyptian” feels borderline racist.

 Over on TV, executives similarly concluded that Americans were too fragile to handle violent content at this time.
 TBS shelved movies like Lethal Weapon, for instance, in favor of family-friendly comedies like Look Who’s Talking.
-More broadly, the powers that be decided that Americans needed to be sheltered from any reminder of the 9/11 attacks—despite the fact that most people could think or talk about little else.
+More broadly, the powers that be decided Americans needed to be sheltered from any reminder of the 9/11 attacks—despite the fact that most people could think or talk about little else.
 Networks cut the word “terrorist” from TV versions of films like E.T.: The Extraterrestrial and Back to the Future, NBC edited out a Friends joke about bombs at the airport, and the very concept of terrorism had to be stripped from the hotly anticipated video game Grand Theft Auto 3.
-Cable networks altered movies featuring destruction in New York City—including both 1998 meteor movies, Armageddon and Deep Impact—along with any imagery of the World Trade Center, which was also excised from upcoming films like Spider-Man and Maid in Manhattan.
-(Interestingly, director Sam Raimi then added a corny moment to Spider-Man, celebrating New Yorker solidarity.)
+Cable networks altered films featuring destruction in New York City—including both 1998 meteor movies, Armageddon and Deep Impact—along with any imagery of the World Trade Center, which was also excised from upcoming films like Spider-Man and Maid in Manhattan.
+(Spider-Man director Sam Raimi also then added an enjoyably corny moment to his film, celebrating New Yorker solidarity.)

 One of the changes that best represents the nascent concern for consumer sensitivity, though, arrived in the 2002 thriller The Bourne Identity.
-Director Doug Liman did reshoots on the Matt Damon vehicle to make sure the CIA would not be seen as the film’s villains.
-Such an outcome might make the team behind The Bourne Identity appear to be the worst thing anyone could be perceived of at the moment: anti-American.
+Director Doug Liman ended up doing reshoots on the Matt Damon vehicle to make sure the CIA would not be seen as the film’s villains.
+Such an outcome, after all, might make the team behind The Bourne Identity appear to be the worst thing anyone could be perceived as at the moment: anti-American.

 Cancel culture, 9/11-style

-A popular rejoinder to conservative complaints about cancel culture during the latest Mr. Potato Head-induced panic is that conservatives once canceled the Dixie Chicks.
-Now renamed simply The Chicks, the pop-country trio spoke out against George W. Bush in 2003, announcing at a show in London that they were “ashamed the president of the United States is from Texas,” and were met back home with canceled show dates, radio boycotts, and CD-destroying parties.
+A popular rejoinder to conservative complaints about cancel culture is that conservatives once canceled the Dixie Chicks.
+As the story goes, the pop-country trio now known simply as The Chicks spoke out against George W. Bush in 2003, announcing at a London gig that they were “ashamed the president of the United States is from Texas.”
+They were then met back home with canceled show dates, radio boycotts, and CD-destroying parties.
 But this band was just one example of the opposition to American dissent, post-9/11.

 One of the first and most public examples was Bill Maher, then host of ABC’s late-night debate show Politically Incorrect.
-On the show’s first episode after 9/11, Maher took exception to the common framing that the terrorists who attacked America had acted cowardly.
+On his first episode after 9/11, Maher took exception to the common framing that the terrorists who attacked America had acted cowardly.
 “Staying in the airplane when it hits the building, say what you want about it, it’s not cowardly,” the host said.
-He was instantly and widely pilloried for his comment, and even though he apologized soon after, ABC canceled Politically Incorrect.
+The blowback was instantaneous and intense, and even though Maher apologized soon after, ABC canceled Politically Incorrect.
 (Jimmy Kimmel Live! was created to take the show’s place.)
 In a speech denouncing Maher, and accurately summarizing the national mood, White House press secretary Ari Fleischer noted that, in times like these, ”people have to watch what they say and watch what they do.”

 Anyone who didn’t watch what they said could be assured that others would be paying attention.
 A pair of college professors who were critical of President Bush’s actions on 9/11 were summarily dismissed for their remarks.
-The Baseball Hall of Fame canceled a 15th-anniversary celebration of the movie Bull Durham in 2003 after its stars, Tim Robbins and Susan Sarandon, voiced opposition to interventionist war.
+The Baseball Hall of Fame canceled a 15th-anniversary celebration of the movie Bull Durham in 2003 after its stars, Tim Robbins and Susan Sarandon, voiced opposition to war in the Middle East.
 (The president of the Baseball Hall of Fame later expressed regret for the decision.)
-Finally, also in 2003, veteran TV host Phil Donahue was fired from his MSNBC show because, as an internal memo suggested, his show was “a home for the liberal antiwar agenda at the same time that our competitors are waving the flag at every opportunity.”
+Finally, also in 2003, veteran TV host Phil Donahue was fired from his MSNBC show because, as an internal memo summarized, his show had become “a home for the liberal antiwar agenda at the same time that our competitors are waving the flag at every opportunity.”

 MSNBC executives back then had no idea of the network’s Rachel Maddow future.
 But they sure understood which way the wind was blowing at the time.